DavidFRodgers/firstboot/README.md

 ## Overview

 When preparing a virtual machine template, firstboot-sys-client is installed into the template.
 When the template is cloned and run for the first time, firstboot-sys-client connects to the configured server.
-Firstboot will then configure the client as follows:
+Firstboot allows you to configure the client as follows:

-- Sets a new hostname
+- Set a new hostname
-- Sets a static IP address and gateway
+- Set a static IP address and gateway
-- Creates a new user with a password and sudo priviledges
+- Create a new user with a password and sudo priviledges
-- Optionally uploads an ssh key to the new user
+- Optionally upload an ssh key to the new user
-- Optionally allows sudo to be run without a password
+- Optionally allow sudo to be run without a password
-- Optionally disables root account
+- Optionally disable root account

 Firstboot then disables itself and restarts the clone, resulting in a unique Debian instance.